Donor Recognition: When and How to Appreciate Your Supporters

 Events are a good way to meet some of your donors face-to-face and foster personal relationships.

-Naturally, you could go all in and organize a gala evening (especially towards the end of the year), but organizing a simple cocktail party or a wine tasting event, or even a beach day or a picnic in the park – depending on the culture and mission of your nonprofit.
+Naturally, you could go all in and organize a gala evening (especially towards the end of the year), but organizing a simple cocktail party or a wine-tasting event, or even a beach day or a picnic in the park – depending on the culture and mission of your nonprofit.

 E.g. If your nonprofit is an animal rescue organization, you could organize a day at an animal shelter.

 It’s generally a good idea to treat your event like a get-together: make conversations a central point, taking care to strike a balance between socializing and promoting your nonprofit.
-Don’t make your donors feel that they took time out of their own schedule just to hear the same things in person which they do in emails.
+Don’t make your donors feel that they took time out of their schedule just to hear the same things in person that they do in emails.

 It’s also a good idea to invite a mix of high-profile donors and cold prospects to your events.